Tortoise-Community/music-bot/README.md

 ## Features
 * **24/7 Continuous Playback:** Automatically loops through the local music directory.
 * **Pixeldrain Integration:** Syncs your music library directly from a Pixeldrain list.
-* **Smart Local Caching:** Downloads files locally to save bandwidth and prevent buffering.
+* **Local Caching:** Downloads files locally to save bandwidth and prevent buffering.
 * **Dockerized:** Ready to deploy anywhere with a clean, optimized Dockerfile.

 ---